elliot40404/modo/README.md

 # MODO
 <img src="./images/modo.gif" alt="modo.gif"></img>

-> Modo is a simple cli app that lets you interact any text file that contains checkboxes in the markdown format.
+> Modo is a simple cross platform cli app that lets you interact any text file that contains checkboxes in the markdown format.

 ## Why